mozilla/experimenter-docs/docs/getting-started/android-integration.md

 The Nimbus SDK is a configuration store, making configuration available to the any thread, and — to a first approximation— to be immutable within the same session of the app.

-For this reason, we want to be start the Nimbus SDK as close to the beginning of the start of the app as possible.
+For this reason, we want to be starting the Nimbus SDK as close to the beginning of the start of the app as possible.

 In Firefox for Android and Focus for Android, this is done at the beginning of the `Application#onCreate()` method.